 - "Providers" are doctors and other health care professionals licensed by the state to provide medical services and care.
 The term "providers" also includes hospitals and other health care facilities. - "Network providers" are the doctors and other health care professionals, medical groups, hospitals, and other health care facilities that have an agreement with us to accept our payment and your cost-sharing amount as payment in full.
 We have arranged for these providers to deliver covered services to members in our plan.
 The providers in our network generally bill us directly for care they give you.
-When you see a network provider, you usually pay only your share of the cost for their services. - "Covered services" include all the medical care, health care services, supplies, and equipment that are covered by our plan.
+When you see a network provider, you usually pay only your share of the cost for their services.
+Remember, in 2015, your plan has the Affinity Health Network in addition to the standard Vantage network.
+Copayments for Medical Home Primary Care Physician (MH-PCP) and specialty care office visits, inpatient hospital stays, hospital outpatient surgery, and other hospital outpatient services will be lower if the provider delivering the covered services are in the Affinity Health Network. - "Covered services" include all the medical care, health care services, supplies, and equipment that are covered by our plan.
 Your covered services for medical care are listed in the benefits chart in Chapter 4.